 Naples is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 19,372 people and 92 constituent neighborhoods, Naples is the 148th largest community in Florida.

 Naples home prices are not only among the most expensive in Florida, but Naples real estate also consistently ranks among the most expensive in America.

 One of the nice things about Naples is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Naples is a somewhat ethnically-diverse city.
 The people who call Naples home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Naples residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Naples include English, Irish, Italian, and Scottish.
+Important ancestries of people in Naples include German, Irish, English, Italian, and French.

 The most common language spoken in Naples is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.